NTDLS/Katzebase/README.md

 ## Sample Data
 To run the included examples, download the [sample Katzebase database]( https://katzebase.com/Download/Katzebase.zip), which is a compressed archive containing a word list and various relationsips between the words and languages.

+If you are feeling more ambitious, you can grab the larger [Katzebase with StackOverflow](https://katzebase.com//WWWRoot/Download/Katzebase with StackOverflow.7z) database.

 ## SQL Server Migration Tool
 We even included a tool to import your schema and data from SQL Server into Katzebase.